 Most of the projects that are being built right now can (and probably will) fail.
 However, these projects, with their ICOs and the money they bring into the space, are helping create the infrastructure that will propel future blockchain projects and drive mainstream adoption.

 The fact that we are in the early stages of the ICOs rise to prominence as a legitimate funding mechanism means that it’s even more important for entrepreneurs to act responsibly and professionally.
-This includes how they raise and invest ICO proceeds and show transparency to their investors amongst several other issues like delivering on their promises and commitments.
+This includes how they raise and invest ICO proceeds and show transparency to their supporters amongst several other issues like delivering on their promises and commitments.

 To help founders with this process and provide perspective on everything that they will need on their ICO journey we’ve put together the following list of needs and fundamental elements.